DarkGhostHunter/Laralocker/README.md

 If the Job fails, no "last slot" will be updated, and the slot will stay reserved until it expires.

 If the slot was already saved as the last, it will compare the timestamp from when the Job was started, and update it only if its more recent.
-This allow to NOT save a slot that is "older", allowing the slots to keep going forward.
+This allows to NOT save a slot that is "older", allowing the slots to keep going forward.

 Finally, it will "release" the current reserved slot from the reservation pool in the Cache, avoiding zombie keys into the cache.